kumarvshc/document-processor-app/README.md

 - Add comprehensive unit tests for all components.
 - A CI/CD pipeline should be created.
 - Optionally, create an Azure App Service and host the API.
+- Bicep has not yet been tested, so do not rely on this script to create a neccessary Azure services.

 ---